-Part 1: Identify Yourself About Debtor 1: About Debtor 2 (Spouse Only in a Joint Case): 1.
-Your full name Write the name that is on your First name First name government-issued picture identification (for example, Middle name Middle name your driver's license or passport).
-Last name Last name Bring your picture identification to your meeting Suffix (Sr., Jr., II, III) Suffix (Sr., Jr., II, III) with the trustee.
-2. All other names you First name First name have used in the last 8 vears Middle name Middle name Include your married or maiden names and any Last name Last name assumed, trade names and doing business as names.
-First name First name Do NOT list the name of any separate legal entity such as Middle name Middle name a corporation, partnership, or LLC that is not filing this Last name petition.
-Last name Business name (if applicable) Business name (if applicable) Business name (if applicable) Business name (if applicable) 3.
-Only the last 4 digits of your Social Security number or federal OR OR Individual Taxpayer $9 xx - xx -$ 9 xx - xx - Identification number
+Part 1: Identify Yourself

+About Debtor 1: About Debtor 2 (Spouse Only in a Joint Case): 1.
+Your full name Write the name that is on your government-issued picture identification (for example, your driver's license or First name First name passport).
+Middle name Middle name Bring your picture identification to your meeting with the trustee.
+Last name Last name Suffix (Sr., Jr., II, III) Suffix (Sr., Jr., II, III) 2 All other names you - . have used in the last 8 years First name First name Include your married or maiden names.
+Middle name Middle name Last name Last name First name First name Middle name Middle name Last name Last name 2 Only the last 4 digits of э. your Social Security xxx - xx - xxx - xx - number or federal OR OR Individual Taxpayer Identification number (ITIN) 9 xx - xx 9 xx - xx